Hepatitis B Vaccine

 Hepatitis B virus (HBV) is a DNA virus that infects liver cells and can become chronic if the immune system is not able to clear the virus after an acute infection.
 Patients with chronic HBV infections, cannot be cured and have an elevated risk of developing liver cirrhosis and hepatocellular carcinoma.

 Approved therapies for treatment of chronic HBV include interferons and nucleoside analogues (NUCs).
 These only treat symptoms but cannot cure the infection.
 Around 450 million people worldwide live with chronic HBV, with close to 1 million deaths due to HBV-related illnesses per year.

-Viravaxx’ lead product is VVX001, a clinical phase II vaccine candidate for Hepatitis B. VVX001 is a recombinant fusion protein composed of PreS from the large surface antigen of HBV and synthetic peptides.
-Viravaxx recently delivered interim results on VVX001 that support the hope for a new Hepatitis B vaccine.
-For more information concerning the trial design and background publications go to ClinicalTrials.gov (NCT03625934).
+Viravaxx’ lead product is VVX001, a clinical phase II (NCT03625934) candidate for Hepatitis B therapeutic vaccination.
+VVX001 is a recombinant fusion protein composed of PreS from the large surface antigen of HBV and synthetic peptides.

-As a result of research funded by Viravaxx and the Austrian Science Fund (FWF), the Valenta Labs currently investigate several RSV candidate vaccine constructs in immunological testing experiments.
+As a result of research funded by the Austrian Science Fund (FWF), the company currently investigates several RSV candidate vaccine constructs in immunological testing experiments.
 Contact Viravaxx for business development inquiries at firstname.lastname@example.org.

 - Borochova K, Niespodziana K, Focke-Tejkl M, Hofer G, Keller W, Valenta R. Dissociation of the respiratory syncytial virus F protein-specific human IgG, IgA and IgM response.
 Scientific Reports (2021).
 Vol 11, 3551; https://www.nature.com/articles/s41598-021-82893-y.